All Episodes

 Republicans are on notice.

-Americans are demanding a change, Americans are no longer tolerate the Republicans' continued abuses of power and catering to corporate special interests at the expense of the public interest.
+Americans no longer tolerate the Republicans' continued abuses of power and catering to corporate special interests at the expense of the public interest.

-All right, uh, ladies and gentlemen, uh the simple fact of the matter is that neither Rahmanuel nor Nancy Pelosi have gotten themselves anywhere near the truth as to what happened yesterday.
+Ladies and gentlemen, the simple fact of the matter is that neither Rahm Emanuel nor Nancy Pelosi have gotten themselves anywhere near the truth as to what happened yesterday.

-Here are uh the returns, the total votes from the last three elections, including yesterday's in this district in Ohio.
+Here are the returns, the total votes from the last three elections, including yesterday's, in this district in Ohio.

 In 2004, there were 310,000 votes cast.